The content library in Configuration Manager

-The content library is a single-instance store of content that System Center Configuration Manager uses to reduce the overall size of the combined body of content that you distribute.
-The content library stores all content files for software updates, applications, operating system deployments, and so on.
+The content library is a single-instance store of content in Configuration Manager.
+The site uses it to reduce the overall size of the combined body of content that you distribute.
+The content library stores all content files for software deployments, for example: software updates, applications, and OS deployments.

-A copy of the content library is automatically created and maintained on each site server and on each distribution point.
+The site automatically creates and maintains a copy of the content library on each site server and each distribution point.

-Before Configuration Manager downloads content files to the site server or copies the files to distribution points, Configuration Manager verifies whether each content file is already in the content library.
+Before Configuration Manager adds content files to the site server or copies the files to distribution points, it verifies whether each content file is already in the content library.

-- If the content file is available, Configuration Manager does not copy the file and instead associates the existing content file with the application or package.
+If the content file is available, Configuration Manager doesn't copy the file.
+It instead associates the existing content file with the application or package.

-When Configuration Manager copies content files, it copies them to the drive with the highest priority until that drive contains less than a minimum amount of free space that you specify.
+Configuration Manager copies content files to the drive with the highest priority until that drive contains less than a minimum amount of free space that you specify.

-- You cannot configure the drive settings in the distribution point properties after the installation has finished.
+You can't configure the drive settings in the distribution point properties after the installation has finished.

-For more information about how to configure the drive settings for the distribution point, see Manage content and content infrastructure for System Center Configuration Manager.
+For more information about how to configure the drive settings for the distribution point, see Manage content and content infrastructure.

-To move the content library to a different location on a distribution point after the installation, use the Content Library Transfer tool in the System Center 2012 R2 Configuration Manager Toolkit.
-You can download the toolkit from the Microsoft Download Center.
+To move the content library to a different location on a distribution point after the installation, use the Content Library Transfer tool in the Configuration Manager tools.
+For more information, see the Content Library Transfer tool.

 About the content library on the central administration site